vagison/job-finder/README.md

-This Telegram bot application sends job openings from diverse online platforms, starting with Upwork integration.
+This Telegram bot application collects, processes and sends job openings from diverse online platforms, starting with Upwork integration.
-Receive real-time updates on job opportunities straight to your Telegram inbox.
+Receive real-time updates on job opportunities straight to your Telegram inbox by simply subscribing to platforms and letting the bot do the rest.
-Stay ahead in your job search effortlessly.
-Simply subscribe to relevant categories and let the bot do the rest.
 More platform integrations coming soon!

 # Pre-installation Setup